|Edwidge Danticat's novel Farming of Bones|

 - The story, as a testimonial, repeated and retold differently and with divergent perspectives, with an occasional interpretation by the therapist is revisited.

-- The third consequence of this telling is recognition that the story is held in tension with the official story — here the story told by the Dominican victors against that which is held in the heart of survivors or lost forever with the dead.
+- The third consequence of this telling is a recognition that the story is held in tension with the official story — here the story told by the Dominican victors against that which is held in the heart of survivors or lost forever with the dead.

-- The language acts as a kind of counter-narrative to the anger and hatred against the black, coffee colored, bodies of the Haitians.
+- The language acts as a kind of counter-narrative to the anger and hatred against the black, coffee-colored, bodies of the Haitians.

-Amabelle remembers through her body that there was a time of pleasure, like her time with Sebastien, and remembers a time when this was ruptured by the violence wrought by the Haitian massacre.
+Amabelle remembers through her body that there was a time of pleasure, as her time with Sebastien, and remembers a time when this was ruptured by the violence wrought by the Haitian massacre.
 The Dominican body, along with the imported Spanish language is privileged over the Haitian black and its Kréyol derivation of Spanish.
 The history of bodies that we know, as historians and as readers, not ourselves being part of the first-hand action, is of an island nation that has been severed between the African Black and the Caucasian Spaniards, not only by race but by language.
 A dividing line has been created between the two nations.
 When this dividing line is blurred, violence is necessary to reestablish the borders (see Munro “Writing Disaster”).
 The Dominican Republic is home to European hegemony and dominance.
 The Haitians, although freed from slavery during a successful revolt in the 19th century, work as low-income laborers on Dominican soil, still marked as coming from the primitive, dark recesses of Africa.
 Danticat writes the body as beautiful as a means to counter the white, Dominican notion that the black body is undesirable and alien.

 But why write a novel of a historical event that seems to criticize hegemonic testimony?

 Why put into fiction what has occurred in history and is warped by historical account?
 Hasn’t the story been told, in the news, in history books, by fictive testimony?
 What does creating another story accomplish that these other modes of “telling” do not?
 Obviously, Danticat’s novel is not a move to prove that people died.
 There is not a majority outcry declaring the massacres did not take place.
 The historical debate does dispute the number of people who died and the whereabouts of missing persons.
 People did disappear without a trace.
 People died.
 Blood was spilled.
 Lots of it.
-The more blood spilt, the more the warrior is remembered?
+The more blood spilled, the more the warrior is remembered?
 Trujillo’s testimony will be remembered in history.
 Not the dead.
 We don’t like thinking of the intimate, detailed subjective lives of people who died horrible deaths; we rather not think of the suffering and the pain they endure.
 We would much rather create stories of a happy death.
 Give a few statistics.
 Write a history.
 These facts and stories can be researched and found on EBSCOhost or JSTOR.
 Or you can read it in a book of Caribbean history.

 The histories do not outrightly conceal the event.
 It is written history.
 Like any war, we know people died.
 Lives were lost.
 Families split apart.
 Women raped.
 The “other” — here, the Haitian “visitors” — were expelled and the border between the two countries established through violence.
 The Haitians had become unwelcome.
 As Tibon says, “The poor man, no matter who he is, is always despised by his neighbors.
 When you stay too long at a neighbor’s house, it’s only natural that he become weary of you and hate you” (178).
 The government at one point numbered the dead in the 100s, but in actuality, it was more like 15,000.
 Whether it is 100 or 1000, any human being’s death, diminishes me, to quote Donne, for I am a part of humankind.
 Human beings peeled off the face of the earth: somebody has lost a brother, a husband, a mother.
 Is Danticat writing this novel as a way to fill in the gaps of stories not told?
 In many cases, there is nothing left — no body, no witness — to prove that they were ever even alive.
 It is a fact that people were slaughtered with machetes.
 Haitian migrant workers were forced to say the Spanish word for parsley, and if they could not pronounce the Spanish “r” with that distinctive roll or the consonant sound of the “j” it marked them as kréol and they were slaughtered.
 Danticat includes this episode in her story.
 One word can become exclusionary.
 If the Haitian “other” didn’t know the password they were slaughtered.
 They were slaughtered by their inability to pronounce a word, parsley, that they used every day, to clean their insides and their outsides, to make food and to drink spiced teas (203).